findasifrahman/malishaedu-ai-agent-backend/ROUTER_IMPLEMENTATION_SUMMARY.md

 **Response:** FAQService match → If no match, RAG from answer bank → If latest info needed, Tavily (domain-restricted) → Add 1 lead question

-### CSCA Questions (RAG-Only)
+### CSCA/CSC/Chinese Government Scholarship Questions (RAG-Only, Strict)
-Triggers: Contains "CSCA" or "China Scholastic Competency Assessment"
+Triggers: Contains "CSCA", "CSC", "China Scholastic Competency Assessment", "Chinese Government Scholarship", "Chinese Goverment Scholarship", or "China Scholarship Council"

-**Response:** RAG search only → Answer from RAG context → Add 1 lead question
+**Response:** RAG search only → Answer from RAG context → Safe template if details missing → Add 1 lead question
+- **STRICT RULE:** Answer ONLY from retrieved RAG chunks
 - NO database queries
 - NO fabrication if RAG doesn't contain answer
-- Must say "we need to check and update" if RAG is empty
+- NO success rates, testimonials, or statistics unless explicitly in chunks
+- If chunks don't contain the requested detail (e.g., success rate, testimonials, specific numbers), use safe template asking for nationality/major/intake
+- If RAG search returns no results, use safe template immediately
+- Safe template: "I'd be happy to help you with that!
+To provide you with the most accurate and personalized information about CSCA and Chinese Government Scholarship, could you please share: Your nationality, Your preferred major/field of study, Your target intake (March or September) and year"

 ### "Top Ranked Universities" Handling
 - MUST only suggest from DB universities table